Caps for Sale

 Caps for Sale is a children's picture book, written and illustrated by Esphyr Slobodkina and published by W. R. Scott in 1940.

 Summary

 Based on a folktale, the story follows a mustachioed cap-selling peddler (unnamed in the book, he is known as Pezzo in the sequel, Circus Caps for Sale) who wears his entire stock of caps on his head.
-When the peddler goes to sleep under a tree, a troupe of monkeys steal all the caps, except his own checked cap, and put them on.
+When the peddler goes to sleep under a tree, a troop of monkeys steal all the caps, except his own checked cap, and put them on.
 The peddler tries in vain to get the monkeys to return the caps (first shaking his pointer finger, then shaking both of his hands, then stamping one of his feet, and finally stamping both feet), but they only imitate his actions.
 Finally, he waves his own cap in the air, throws it on the ground in disgust and walks away, causing the monkeys to do the same.
 The peddler then collects all the caps off the ground and goes on his way.